The ancient wisdom and meaning of "Diet"

 And LIGHT can only come from LIFE, meaning electrically charged, living plant foods.

 Anciently, at 'Solomon's Temple' there were two pillars at the entrance that were referred to as "Jachin", symbolising FRUIT, meaning, "to add splendour and life" and Boaz (VEGETABLE), meaning, "to strengthen and establish".

-I realise that there are so many different belief systems out there regarding human evolution and diet and you should ultimately do what you believe, but I want to take you way back in time to try and give you some helpful context here.
+We realise that there are so many different belief systems out there regarding human evolution and diet and you should ultimately do what you believe, but we want to take you way back in time to try and give you some helpful context here.

 In the past, there were cultures that believed that many aspects of the human experience and the universe around us is based upon multiples of seven.

 There are 7 days of the week, 7 colours of the rainbow, 7 continents, 7 notes of the octave and so on...

 And interestingly, a woman's menses or period is four sevens, or 28 days.

 So, through their brilliant observation of nature, the ancients believed that even our health and diet was tied into this sacred number of 7.